Cetirizine 10mg Hay Fever & Allergy Relief - 30 Tablets

 Do not give this medicine to children who are under 6 years old.

-Always read the patient information leaflet thoroughly before you start taking a new medicine for full details on warnings and precautions.
+Always read the patient information leaflet thoroughly before you start taking a new medicine for full details on warnings, precautions and a full ist of medicines that may interact with Cetirizine tablets.

 If you have any questions or concerns at all, please do not hesitate to speak to your doctor or pharmacist for advice.